opea-project/GenAIExamples/ChatQnA/docker_compose/intel/hpu/gaudi/README.md

 In following cases, you could build docker image from source by yourself.

 - Failed to download the docker image.
-(The essential Docker image `opea/nginx` has not yet been released, users need to build this image first)

 - If you want to use a specific version of Docker image.